The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/fight-tips/sch-dsr-fight-tips.md

 #### Pros:

-* Neutral Sect is the strongest healing cooldown in the game, and when combined with SCH’s kit, serves to outright invalidate certain mechanics, along with a steroid on the heal over time + shield that can stack with your own
+* Neutral Sect is the strongest healing cooldown in the game, and, when combined with SCH’s kit, serves to outright invalidate certain mechanics, along with a steroid on the heal over time + shield that can stack with your own
 * Collective Unconscious provides an extra 10%, 60s cd form of mitigation, as well as regen
 * P5 Meteors quickly become a joke with Macrocosmos + Earthly Star + Lord of Crowns